NationalSecurityAgency/ghidra/docker/README.md

 Passing no arguments to the pyghidra headless analyzer will result in the help menu being displayed, just like the headless analyzer.

 This use case is very similar to the headless mode's example with the added benefit of being able to utilize python3 for Ghidra Scripts.

+Again, in this example, appropriate permissions and group assignment for `/path/to/myproject` and `/path/to/mybinary` are necessary in order to not run into permissions issues.